Best Medicare Advantage Plans in Washington (2026)

 Medicare Advantage plans cover hospital stays, doctor visits and prescription drugs in one comprehensive package.
 These private insurance alternatives to Original Medicare must provide the same basic coverage while adding dental, vision and hearing benefits.

-• Monthly premiums: You'll pay your Part B premium plus any plan-specific premium, though many Medicare Advantage plans charge $0 in additional monthly costs.
-Your total premium varies based on coverage level and location.
+• Monthly premiums: You'll pay your Part B premium plus any plan-specific premium, though many Medicare Advantage plans charge $0.
+Premiums vary by coverage level and location.

-• Maximum out-of-pocket (MOOP) limits: These annual spending caps protect you from excessive medical bills.
-Once you reach your MOOP limit, your plan pays 100% of covered services for the rest of the year.
+• Maximum out-of-pocket (MOOP) limits: These annual caps protect you from runaway medical costs.
+Once you hit your MOOP limit, your plan covers 100% of covered costs through Dec.
+31.

-• Drug coverage: Most plans include prescription drug coverage with a formulary listing covered medications.
-Check that your medications are covered and understand any restrictions or prior authorization requirements before enrolling.
+• Drug coverage: Most plans include prescription coverage with a formulary.
+Before enrolling, confirm your medications are listed and check for any prior authorization requirements.

 Company Image